Cleveland, North Carolina: History

 The town dates from 1831 but was not incorporated until 1833.
-The first post office in Cleveland, Cowansville, was established in 1831.
-By 1850, prior to the US Civil War and the completion of the Western Carolina Railroad, the town was named Rowan Mills.
-Rowan Mills was named for the five story flour mill that Osborn Giles Foard owned in Cleveland.
-The Rowan Mills Post Office served the area north of the rail line and extended into Scotch Irish Township after the Civil War in 1870.
-The town and post office kept the name Rowan Mills until 1876 when it was renamed Third Creek Station.
-In the 1880 U.S. Census, there were 17 families and 89 persons living in the Village of Third Creek Station.
-It was not until 1884 that the townspeople renamed the town after Grover Cleveland, who is supposed to have visited the town during his presidential campaign.
+The first post office in Cleveland—which was named Cowansville at that time—was established on 18 March 1831 with John Cowan the first postmaster.
+On 7 January 1856, prior to the US Civil War and the completion of the Western Carolina Railroad, the town was renamed to Rowan Mills.
+Rowan Mills was the name the nearby plantation owned by Osborn Giles Foard.
+Foard was also the first postmaster of the Rowan Mills Post Office.
+The Rowan Mills Post Office served the area until 25 February 1884 when it was renamed to Third Creek.
+In the 1880 U.S. Census, there were 17 families and 89 persons living in the Third Creek community.
+It was not until 2 March 1887 that the townspeople renamed the town after Grover Cleveland, who is supposed to have visited the town during his presidential campaign.
+William L. Allison was the first postmaster of both the Third Creek Post Office and the Cleveland Post Office.